 The “For a selected row” trigger is incredibly useful., especially for those who use Excel to store data.
 It takes advantage of Power Automate’s “add-in” in Excel to perform actions on datasets.
-There’s a lot that we can do with it, but for now, let’s look at how to use the “For a selected row” trigger efficiently.
+We can do a lot with it, but for now, let’s look at how to use the “For a selected row” trigger efficiently.

 Where to find it?